Endpoint Security: 6 Simple Rules for Securing Endpoints

 Experts suggest that companies must aim to be resilient, assuming breaches are inevitable.
 Such endpoints are expected to account for 70% of the breaches, being able to find an attack at the endpoint while continually operating the business.
 A threat or attack to an endpoint must not be allowed to demobilize the entire business.

 Many organizations are observed to have an inconsistent approach to endpoint security.
 Companies must manage the endpoint security strategically and begin to comprehend all the risks associated with the endpoint.
-Not doing so can result in inadequacies in processes and procedures leaving endpoints open to attack and breaches.
+Not doing so may result in inadequacies in processes and procedures leaving endpoints hospitable for attacks and breaches.